15 mins read

 Keep reading to learn everything about this exciting role!

-What is a BIM Manager?
+What Is a BIM Manager?

 A BIM manager creates, manages, and updates an organization’s BIM strategy.
 These highly skilled construction professionals train and assist project stakeholders in correctly implementing BIM models and using them for collaboration and performance enhancement.